damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 **Conversational Development (ConvDev)**
 {: .panel-heading}
 <div class="panel-body">

+> _Conversational Development (ConvDev) is a natural evolution of software development that carries a conversation across functional groups throughout the development process, enabling developers to track the full path of development in a cohesive and intuitive way.
+ConvDev accelerates the development lifecycle by fostering collaboration and knowledge sharing from idea to production._

 **5 Principles of Conversational Development**

 1. Reduce the cycle time to increase effectiveness